Coinsilium Group Limited: Forza! Bitcoin Treasury Update

 Top-Rankings

-Börse aktuell - Live TickerNaher Osten im Blick: SMI und DAX stärker -- Asiens Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerWaffenstillstand scheint zu halten: SMI etwas leichter -- DAX fällt zurück -- Dow wenig bewegt - Techwerte fester -- Asiens Börsen legen letztlich zu

-Der heimische und der deutsche Aktienmarkt ziehen am Freitag an.
-Die wichtigsten Börsen in Asien zeigten am Freitag unterschiedliche Tendenzen.
+Der heimische Markt präsentiert sich zur Wochenmitte etwas schwächer.
+Der deutsche Leitindex gibt leicht ab.
+Die US-Börsen zeigen sich am Mittwoch uneins.
+An den Börsen in Fernost ging es am Mittwoch nach oben.

 finanzen.net News